 12.2.
 When the heart pumps (contracts), it creates friction.
 Friction can cause tissue damage.
 To protect against that, the heart is suspended in a fluid filled bag (‘pericardial sac’).
-The ‘serous fluid’ itself needs to be created by the body and kept in an enclosed space, which means it cannot touch the heart muscle itself.
-This tricky situation is solved by having a continuous membrane surrounding the heart and becoming part of the ‘pericardial sac’.
-Try visualizing an air filled balloon, make a fist (about heart size), and push it into the balloon; the balloon symbolizes the ‘serous’ membrane, and the air space is filled with serous fluid in the body.
-Now, what is the term used to describe the part of the serous membrane that touches the heart?
-What about the one on the outside?
+The ‘serous fluid’ itself is created by the body and kept in an enclosed space, so that it doesn’t leak out.
+Visualize an air-filled balloon, make a fist (about heart size), and push it into it; the balloon symbolizes the ‘serous’ membrane, and the air space between is filled with serous fluid in the body.
+The serous membrane around the heart is called pericardium.
+Peri- means around, -cardium refers to the heart.
+The part of the serous membranes covering the heart is referred to as the visceral pericardium.
+What is the other part named, the one on the outside?

 12.3.
 Beneath all those membranes lies the heart muscle itself.
 What term do we us to describe it?

 12.4.
 You might have heard of arteries and veins.
 Those are the pipes attached to the heart.
 The ones leading away from the heart have to be strong walled and withstand the pressure forces of the blood being pumped out of the heart.
 The other ones don’t have to worry about that, they rather guide the blood back into the heart as it returns from its journey through the body.
 Which type are the arteries?
 Which the veins?